 Parking

-Start your bike route at John Collins Park.
+Start your bike route at John Collins Park, which is situated between Rose’s Restaurant and the Grand Rapids Yacht Club.
 There's parking along the street and if you can't find any there, check out the East Grand Rapids Middle School parking lot or pay for parking at the Gaslight Village Parking Garage located at the corner of Wealthy Street and Shopping Center Road (on the other side of Lakeside Drive, near Athleta and Starbucks).

 Direction